 I have only spotted two Supermarkets in Sandwich, a Spar on Market Street and a large Co-op in Moat Sole Road – see Supermarket Map.

-For information on places to Eat and Drink in Deal and information on places to Eat, Drink and Shop in nearby towns and villages, see the East Kent/Thanet Guide.
+For information on places to Eat and Drink in Sandwich and information on places to Eat, Drink and Shop in nearby towns and villages, see the East Kent/Thanet Guide.